 Sent to trainer John Dawson at Warren House, Newmarket, Galopin began his lessons for racing.
 He learned them very well as he won five of six starts as a two year old.
-His only defeat in the Middle Park Plate to Plebian who was in receipt of eleven pounds from Galopin.
+His only defeat came in the Middle Park Plate to Plebian who was in receipt of eleven pounds from Galopin.
 As a three year old Galopin won all five of his races, including The Derby.
 He became the Prince’s most cherished horse in his stable.
 Galopin was retired following his three year old season due to fear of over exciting his popular proud owner.
 The Prince suffered from a serious weak heart condition.

 Normally Derby winners entering stud are well received by breeders looking to improve their stock.
 Inexplicably, Galopin was initially not highly sought after as a stallion.
 He was sent to William Barrow’s Stud near Newmarket with a stud fee of one hundred guineas.
 However he only covered a dozen mares in his first year.
 He was not very successful either as his first crop of foals were not of a high calibre on the track.
 His fee was then dropped to fifty guineas.

 Following the Prince’s unfortunate passing of a heart attack in 1883, Galopin was sold to Henry Chaplin.
 The price being eight thousand guineas.
 Galopin was transferred to Blankney Stud.
-By this time his offspring were already beginning to show improvement on the race courses.
-Galopin would eventually lead the sire list three times.
+By this time Galopin’s offspring were already beginning to show improvement on the race courses.
+Galopin eventually led the sire list three times.
 He ended up siring ten classic winners and was the broodmare sire of two English Triple Crown winners.
 His daughter Vampire, a mare with a vile temper who actually killed one of her foals, produced Flying Fox.
 This superb horse later sired Ajax who in turn sired Teddy, a major sire in France and America.

-Galopin sired Derby and St.Leger winner Donovan, his highest money winning offspring.
+Galopin sired Derby and St.Leger winner Donovan, his richest money winning offspring.
 He also sired 2000 Guineas winners Galliard and Disraeli.
 Furthermore Galopin sired 1000 Guineas winner Galeottia, and the undefeated champion St.Simon.
 Galopin died in June, 1899 at the age of twenty-seven.
 He had serviced full books of mares right up to his passing.

-One of Galopin’s first good horses was St. Simon, foaled in 1881 from the broodmare St. Angela by King Tom.
+One of Galopin’s first good horses was our subject St. Simon, foaled in 1881 from the broodmare St. Angela by King Tom.
 King Tom was a son of the legendary broodmare Pocahontas.
 St. Simon grew to 16.1 hands.
 He was a brown or dark bay horse of exceptional conformation.
 He carried his slightly dished head with a small white star high.
 His quarters were strong and his shoulders were just at a right slope.
 St. Simon had a girth of seventy-eight inches, and his cannon bone was eight and one half inches.
 If there was one complaint to his conformation, he did have a shorter than normal back.
 St. Simon was noted to have a smooth perfect galloping action.
 This trait was passed down to many of his get.

 Bred by Prince Gustavus, St. Simon emphatically won all nine races he competed.
 However, St. Simon was not eligible for the classics due to the death of his breeder/owner.
 The governing rules of the day prohibited classic nominees from entering if the owner was deceased.